 Scoop.it takes content curation a step further by letting you republish the content you find on their social networks.
 Enter keywords to discover relevant content.
 It's free, but the free plan is pretty limited.
 You have to upgrade to add your insight to the content or share it on your social media.

 Content Gems lets you discover relevant content from thousands of RSS feeds by searching with keywords.
 You can build your bundles of content and even keep up with Twitter accounts, which can then be shared with MailChimp, sent to Feedly, HootSuite, Slack, Buffer, and more.
 You're able to create 20 custom feeds in the free version.

 Original and unique content

-If you simply can’t think of topics that your clients might be interested in, then there are tools for that:
+If you can't think of topics that your clients might be interested in, then there are tools for that:

-Portent: A fun generator that can give you lots of ideas on how craft an engaging blog post
+Portent: A fun generator that can give you lots of ideas on how to craft an engaging blog post

 Tip: Whenever you create a new piece of content, take a few extra minutes to optimize your blog post for SEO, too.

 Are you a real estate agent that already blogs or a marketer who works with agents?
 What has it done for your business?
 Are there any other helpful tools or sites that you've used and recommend?